ono-midori/ono-midori.github.io/techs/zguide.md

 We make the following assumptions:

-- A single backup server provides enough insurance; we don’t need multiple levels of backup.
+- A single backup server provides enough insurance; we don't need multiple levels of backup.

 - The primary and backup servers are equally capable of carrying the application load.
 We do not attempt to balance load across the servers.

 - There is sufficient budget to cover a fully redundant backup server that does nothing almost all the time.

-We don’t attempt to cover the following:
+We don't attempt to cover the following:

 - The use of an active backup server or load balancing.
 In a Binary Star pair, the backup server is inactive and does no useful work until the primary server goes offline.